rafaelcalhau/devlist-backend-express/readme.md

 #### 4. Run the application:

-    node ./dist/server.js # the application will start on the PORT 3000
+    yarn start # the application will start on the PORT 3000

 ## Security best practices